Rooster Teeth

 Rooster Teeth Productions, LLC was an American entertainment company headquartered in Austin, Texas.
 Founded in 2003 by Burnie Burns, Matt Hullum, Geoff Ramsey, Jason Saldaña, Gus Sorola, and Joel Heyman, Rooster Teeth was a subsidiary of Warner Bros.
 Discovery Global Streaming & Interactive Entertainment, which is a division of Warner Bros.
 Discovery.

-Rooster Teeth's first production was Red vs. Blue, which premiered in April 2003; it is the third longest-running episodic web series of all time.
+Rooster Teeth's first ever production was Red vs. Blue, which premiered in April 2003; it is the third longest-running episodic web series of all time.
 Due to server and web hosting costs, the founders created "Sponsorships" which later became "FIRST", a subscription to exclusive and earlier access to content and discounts on their merchandise store, among other benefits.
 The company later branched out into live-action shorts, series, comedy, Let's Play videos, and full animated productions.
 Other projects included reality shows, video game development, entertainment news programs, and podcasts.
 In 2015, Rooster Teeth released its feature-film debut Lazer Team, a science-fiction action comedy.
 The company hosted an annual convention, RTX, from 2011 to 2023 in Austin, Texas, and additionally in Sydney and London.

 The company's videos were regularly released on its own website and app while podcasts and Let's Plays were published on their YouTube channel as well.
 As of September 2021, Rooster Teeth's primary YouTube channel has 9.18 million subscribers and has over 6 billion video views.
 Including all of their other channels, they maintain over 45 million subscribers.

 On March 6, 2024, Rooster Teeth announced that the company would shut down.
 On April 15, 2024, Rooster Teeth announced that both the First program and their website and apps would shut down on May 15, 2024.
 In February 2025, Burns acquired the Rooster Teeth brand and some of its remaining intellectual property through his company Box Canyon Productions.